-In this comprehensive guide, we’ll discuss everything you need to know about both the Merle Goldendoodle and the Blue Merle Goldendoodle, including best care practices, health issues, lifespan, temperament, grooming requirements, training, dietary needs, and more.
+In this comprehensive guide, we’ll discuss everything you need to know about both the Merle Goldendoodle and the Blue Merle Goldendoodle, including best care practices, health issues, lifespan, temperament, grooming requirements for curly and straight hair, training, dietary needs, and more.

 Let’s first start with a quick brief overview of the Merle Goldendoodle followed by their history and physical appearance.

 There are several ways to produce Merle Goldendoodles.
 You can breed a Golden Retriever with a Merle Poodle or breed a regular Goldendoodle with a Merle Poodle or Merle Goldendoodle.

 Here’s a chart to make it easier to understand:

 Golden Retrievers come in limited color options, and you can only pick from shades of golden.

 With the Poodle, you have a lot more variety.
 They come in blue, cream, black, brown, red, grey, fawn, white, apricot, chocolate, lavender, café au lait, and Merle.

 Unlike some rare coat colors and patterns, Merle is not a recessive trait, and you can produce Merle puppies as long as one parent has the gene.
 Let’s learn more about this wonderful pooch.